nubiv/pana/README.md

 Not yet.

-# Roadmap
+## Roadmap

 Offline Mode

-- [x] Uncontextual conversation with LLM model (currently only tested with Llama model)
+- [x] Uncontextual conversation with LLM model
 - [ ] Contextual conversation with LLM model for assistance and support
 - [ ] Search functionality to quickly locate information within the document
 - [ ] Summarization of lengthy documents for easy understanding

 Online Mode (Not sure if this is needed)

-- [ ] Interaction with ChatGPT model using your own key
+- [ ] Interaction with ChatGPT or other models using your own key

+## Credits

+Thanks to the authors of [llm-chain](https://github.com/sobelio/llm-chain) for the Rust bindings over [Llama.cpp](https://github.com/ggerganov/llama.cpp).

 ## Contributing